-I personally recommend no less than 3 half-hour practice sessions per week.
-Increase that exponentially if you have more than one piece, are practising scales & exercises, or working towards an exam, showcase, or recital.
+- I personally recommend no less than 3 half-hour practice sessions per week.
+Increase that exponentially if you have more than one piece, are practising scales & exercises, or are working towards an exam, showcase, or recital.
 If you'd like to find out more about practising, read this article on effective piano practice.

 Are you READY for piano lessons?

 Before deciding to book piano lessons, it's a good idea to check if you have several things in place.

 - Do you own an acoustic piano, digital piano, or have the budget to buy or rent one?